Calvados: Double and single distillation

-The usual arguments for and against the two processes are that the former process gives the spirit complexity and renders it suitable for longer aging, whilst the latter process gives the calvados a fresh and clean apple flavour but with less complexity.
+The usual arguments for and against the two processes are that the former process gives the spirit complexity and renders it suitable for longer ageing, whilst the latter process gives the calvados a fresh and clean apple flavour but with less complexity.
 A growing belief indicates that a well-operated column still can produce as complex and "age-able" calvados as double distillation.

+Industry experts note that column distillation can run continuously and tends to produce a purer spirit, while pot-still distillation is typically batch-based and often yields a heavier, more characterful spirit profile.